php-cache/documentation/docs/index.md

 The PHP Cache organization is dedicated to providing solid, powerful, flexible, and lightweight caching libraries for PHP projects.
-All of the adapters we have created are [PSR-6](http://www.php-fig.org/psr/psr-6/) compliant.
-If you are a library implementer, we even have a [repository of tests ](https://github.com/php-cache/integration-tests) to help you meet the PSR-6 specification.
+All of the adapters we have created are [PSR-6](http://www.php-fig.org/psr/psr-6/) and [PSR-16](http://www.php-fig.org/psr/psr-16/) compliant.
+If you are a library implementer, we even have a [repository of tests ](https://github.com/php-cache/integration-tests) to help you meet the PSR specification.

 Below you will find information about what features our libraries offer, and what adapters we have.
 You can also find out framework integration libraries.